compl-ai/compl-ai/README.md

 # Using vLLM backend, evaluate specific sample and cap number of sandboxes for agentic benchmarks
 complai eval vllm/Qwen/Qwen3-8B -t swe_bench_verified --sample-id django__django-11848 --max-sandboxes 1

+# Use task configuration file or CLI task args
+complai eval openai/gpt-5-nano --task-config default_config.yaml -T mmlu_pro:num_fewshot=5

 # Retry (if eval failed)
 complai eval openai/gpt-5-nano --log-dir path/to/logdir
 ```

+#### Task Configuration
+COMPL-AI supports task-specific configuration via YAML or JSON files.
+See `default_config.yaml` for a reference of all configurable parameters.
+You can:

+- Use the default config as a template: `cp default_config.yaml my_config.yaml`
+- Modify the tasks and parameters you want
+- Pass it to any eval: `complai eval <model> --task-config my_config.yaml`

+#### Providers
 See the [Providers](providers/README.md) section for more information on different providers.

 #### Environment Variables